-As your furnace switches on and begins to warm up your house, it’s typical for it to create some noise.
-These sounds, such as the burners firing up and the blower whirring, are all part of the normal start-up procedures.
+As your furnace starts up and prepares to warm up your residence, it’s expected for it to create some noise.
+These sounds, including the burners lighting and the blower running, are all part of the normal start-up process.

 But there are a few things you can do to make your furnace less noisy this winter.

 1. Request Regular Furnace Maintenance

-If minor furnace troubles go ignored, they may cause trouble down the road.
-By uncovering these troubles sooner, our technicians can get your furnace repaired before heating season begins.
+If small furnace troubles go unnoticed, they may result in trouble in the future.
+By finding these troubles sooner, our techs can get your furnace repaired before heating season is underway.

-Your air filter helps keep your home’s air fresh and clean.
-When it turns too clogged, it can make your furnace turn on and off too frequently.
-Known as short cycling, this can cause your furnace to use additional gas and make it break down faster.
+Your air filter helps keep your residence’s air fresh and clean.
+When it turns too filthy, it can make your furnace turn on and off too often.
+Referred to as short cycling, this can cause your furnace to use additional fuel and make it wear out faster.

 - Flat filter: Every month